-TaskScheduleBuilder can be used to retrieve or all the existing schedulers:
+TaskScheduleBuilder to retrieve one or all of the existing schedulers:

 Optional<TaskSchedule> retrievedSchedule = taskScheduleBuilder.findByScheduleName(schedule.getScheduleName()); List<TaskSchedule> allSchedulesPerTask = taskScheduleBuilder.list(task);

-launch(Map<String, String> properties, List<String> arguments) method allows customization of how your tasks are launched.
+launch(Map<String, String> properties, List<String> arguments) method lets you customize how your tasks are launched.

-We made it easier to create a map with properties by using a builder style, as well as creating static methods for some properties so you need not remember the name of such properties:
+We made it easier to create a map with properties by using a builder style and creating static methods for some properties so that you need not remember the names of the properties:

 Map<String, String> taskLaunchProperties = new DeploymentPropertiesBuilder() .memory("myTask", 512) .put("app.timestamp.timestamp.format", "YYYY") .build(); long executionId = task.launch(taskLaunchProperties, Collections.EMPTY_LIST);